buildpacks/rfcs/text/0000-dockerfiles.md

 # Summary
 [summary]: #summary

-This RFC introduces functionality for customizing base images, as an alternative to stackpacks.
+This RFC introduces functionality for customizing base images, as an alternative to stackpacks ([RFC0069](https://github.com/buildpacks/rfcs/blob/main/text/0069-stack-buildpacks.md)).

 # Motivation
 [motivation]: #motivation

-Relying on Dockerfiles for base image generation and manipulation allows us to apply buildpacks only to the problem that they solve best: managing application runtimes and dependencies.
+[RFC0069](https://github.com/buildpacks/rfcs/blob/main/text/0069-stack-buildpacks.md) introduces complexity by defining an API that allows buildpacks to modify base images.
+To avoid this complexity, we could rely on generated Dockerfiles for base image manipulation.
+This would simplify the original proposal by, e.g., only requiring a copy of the buildpack on the build-time base image.

 # What it is
 [what-it-is]: #what-it-is

-This RFC proposes that we replace stackpacks with build-time and runtime Dockerfiles that act as pre-build hooks.
+This RFC proposes that we replace stackpacks with dynamically-generated build-time and runtime Dockerfiles that act as pre-build hooks.
-These hooks would be equivalent to base image / builder customizations, but would execute immediately before a build.
+These hooks would participate in detection and execute before the buildpack build process.

-Most importantly: the changes below do not impact buildpacks or the buildpack API.
-For a given application, a build that uses hooks could be optimized by creating a more narrowly-scoped builder with the hooks pre-applied, without modifying the buildpacks.
+For a given application, a build that uses hooks could be optimized by creating a more narrowly-scoped builder that does not contain hooks.

 # How it Works
 [how-it-works]: #how-it-works